THE ENDS NEVER JUSTIFY THE MEANS… EXCEPT WHEN THEY DO

 But when County Engineer Rick Storm went to trial and admitted the statute made him responsible – regardless of the fact he never knew it and had no ability to discharge the statutory obligation even if he had – the jury listened to all the evidence, heard the court’s legal instructions, and yet inexplicably held that Rick was not liable.

 Juries.
 Living contradictions to the belief in the wisdom of the crowd.
-My first reaction to Rick’s jury was to appreciate a thoughtful survey that appeared yesterday in The New York Law Journal.
+My first reaction to Rick’s jury was to appreciate a thoughtful survey that appeared a few years ago in The New York Law Journal.
 Entitled “Are We Boring Juries to Death?” the article rightly complained:

 Between the closing arguments and the deliberations, judges take jurors on a pseudo crash course through law school.
 However, law students receive an entire semester of guidance to become versed in the intricacies of substantive law (approximately 48 in-class lecture hours in addition to in-home studying), whereas jurors receive complicated instructions, that cover wide ranging topics, and take between 90 and 120 minutes to disseminate.